-Richard Foster, Group Creative Director at Beyond explores how luxury brands embrace technology to offer new product categories and connect with future customers.
+Richard Foster, former Group Creative Director at Beyond, explores how luxury brands embrace technology to offer new product categories and connect with future customers.

 Luxury is about craftsmanship, quality and heritage.
 It’s about personality, identity and status.
 But more than anything, the luxury market is about creating the future and showing us all what’s to come.
 It leads, rather than follows.